mozilla/mozilla-datahub-ingestion/README.md

 To install a local instance of DataHub, see [DataHub's Quickstart guide](https://datahubproject.io/docs/quickstart/).

-Start a DataHub instance locally: `datahub docker quickstart` The initial run will install various packages and can take well over 30 minutes.
+Start a DataHub instance locally: Launch Docker Desktop, then run `datahub docker quickstart` The initial run will install various packages and can take well over 30 minutes.
 DataHub will keep running in the background.

-Build the YAML configuration files for syncing to DataHub from specific ingestion sources: `python3 -m sync.datahub.<ingestion_source>`
-For available ingestion sources see [`sync/datahub/`](https://github.com/mozilla/mozilla-datahub-ingestion/tree/main/sync/datahub).

 Ingest data from a specific source: `DATAHUB_GMS_URL="http://localhost:8080" DATAHUB_GMS_TOKEN=None datahub ingest -c recipes/<ingestion_source>.dhub.yaml`.